 In general, most insecticides will not harm new grass, given that their chemistry is designed to target insects and not plants (herbicides would be another matter).
-New grass, though, should be treated carefully to ensure proper establishment, and some maintenance practices that will be needed for proper establishment of grass may conflict with the label guidelines for an insecticide.
+New grass, though, should be treated carefully to ensure proper establishment, and some maintenance practices that will be needed for the proper establishment of grass may conflict with the label guidelines for an insecticide.
 It is especially important to water new grass thoroughly.
 Your lawn's need for water may conflict with product instructions for your grub killer.

 Having grubs in your lawn is problematic on three scores:

 - The grubs, themselves do damage, eating grassroots, thereby damaging the grass.
 If you spot large dead patches of grass in your lawn, grubs could be the cause.

 - If they are Japanese beetle grubs, once they mature into adult beetles, they may eat the leaves on several of the plants that you are landscaping with, including rose bushes and Japanese maple trees.

 - Likewise, adult June bugs eat the leaves of landscape plants, such as oak trees.
 They also damage grass blades.

 - Moles eat grubs, so having grubs in your lawn is an open invitation to moles to come on in and set up shop.
 Thus grub control is a central pillar in mole control, too.
 Another pest that eats grubs (and that you may, therefore, be attracting to your yard if you allow grubs to flourish in your lawn) is the skunk.